 The Tobacco & Associated Farmers Co-operative Limited (TAFCO) is a farmers co-operative which was formed in 1987 by tobacco growers to operate as an agricultural merchandising co-operative to service tobacco growers and other primary producers.
 Being a co-operative profits are retained in local communities and equitably distributed amongst members.

-TAFCO has a broad horticultural base with a total membership in excess of 650 farmers many operating multi commodity farming enterprises.
-Share capital has been capped at $600,000 $1.00 shares which are held by the members of our co-operative.
+TAFCO has a broad horticultural base with a total membership in excess of 750 farmers many operating multi commodity farming enterprises and over 500 Community Members without shares.
+Share capital has been capped at $600,000 $1.00 shares which are held by the shareholder members of our co-operative.
 The continued investment into the co-operative by new and existing members has played a role in the opening of our store at 215 Great Alpine Road, Myrtleford in 1998.

 To meet the main objective TAFCO entered into a Franchise Agreement with (then) Dalgety Farmers and began trading as Dalgety Farmers Myrtleford.
 The annual turnover at this time was approximately $600,000.

 On July 1st 1995 TAFCO became independent from Dalgety Farmers and commenced operating as TAFCO Rural Supplies.
-Our current turnover peaked at nearly $7,000,000 in 2019-20 having taken over 10 years to recover from the demise of the tobacco industry.
+Our current turnover peaked at $8,000,000 in 2021-22 having taken over 12 years to recover from the demise of the tobacco industry.

 Service to members